jhpyle/docassemble/_docs/objects.md

 ### <a name="DAGoogleAPI setup"></a>Setup process

+The `DAGoogleAPI` object only functions on the `amd64` architecture, so if you are using an [ARM] server, you cannot use `DAGoogleAPI`.

 In order for your site to communicate with Google, you will need to create an account on the [Google Developers Console] and create an "app."
 Within this app, you will need to create a [service account].